 Applicability.

 This Attachment 4 applies to Products used in the development, manufacture, or support of a New Aircraft and to any Product development or Product re-development activity in support of any other Aircraft.
+Seller and Boeing recognize that successful Product development and launch of New Aircraft programs are dependent on meeting schedule requirements and engaging in collaborative discussion.
+Seller will support all activities and mutually agreed to schedule requirements established by Boeing during the development process.

 In the event of any conflict between Section 10.1 and Section 10.2 of this BSCA, the provisions of this Attachment 4 will prevail for such Products.

 Changes.